harshabatra7/TrendLens/README.md

-# 📊 Trendlens - Sales Data Visualizer
+# 📊 TrendLens - Sales Data Visualizer

 Trendlens is a modern dashboard application built using **Next.js**, **Firebase**, and **Recharts** to analyze and visualize sales data in real-time.
 This project helps businesses gain insights from their monthly sales trends, product categories, and regional performance.